Jamshid-Ganiev/Surveillance-Cam/README.md

 # Counting-People-in-Real-Time-Using-OpenCV-Python-in-Raspberry-Pi3-modelB
-The use case of this project is to count the number of visitors who are heading in or out in a particular store/ building/ shopping mall/ class room in real-time.
+The use case of this project is to count the number of visitors who are heading in or out in a particular store/ building/ shopping mall/ class room in real-time using Raspberry Pi Model B3.

 This project is done as the final IoT project for "Iot Apllication System Class"(Professor: Vijay Kakani) by the 'GiGa' team consisted of 4 undergraduate students majoring in ISE(Integrated System Engineering) department.
 (Fall semester in 2022).
 ![image](https://user-images.githubusercontent.com/84252587/205586838-9fb4774e-013a-4717-9bf6-57b0bbe237da.png)